flectra-hq/documentation-user/purchase/purchases/rfq/cancel.rst

 .. image:: media/cancel05.png
     :align: center

-Odoo will automatically cancel the outstanding shipments related to this PO and the status bar will switch from **Purchase order** to **Cancelled**.
+Flectra will automatically cancel the outstanding shipments related to this PO and the status bar will switch from **Purchase order** to **Cancelled**.

 .. image:: media/cancel03.png